git-bug/git-bug/README.md

 Would it be nice to be able to browse and edit bug report offline ?

 `git-bug` is a bugtracker embedded in `git`.
-It use the same internal storage so it doesn't pollute your project.
+It use git's internal storage so **no files are added in your project**.

 As you would do with commits and branches, you can push your bugs to the same git remote your are already using to collaborate with other peoples.

 :construction: This is for now a proof of concept.
 Expect dragons and unfinished business. :construction: